mohaneddz/Lives/README.md

 # Lives
-Mobile app made to help our brothers on gaza, with map based utilities.
+Mobile app made to help our brothers in gaza, with map based utilities.